Backpacking Equipment

 The longer treks may/will require a rethinking of the backpacking equipment you will need and be using.
 Whatever type of a trek you are going to make, plan ahead and double check your list of backpacking equipment and supplies to ensure you don’t forget anything.
 A medium size may be just the thing you need.

 Walking Staff – These come in a variety of lengths and diameters (also weights).
 For a little more stability when you are going over rough terrain, walking staffs or sticks (as another name) or Trekking Poles are a very handy item to have included in your backpacking equipment (besides, some of them really look cool).
 Remember, when your arms get very tired because you selected a wooden stick that is too heavy, you can always use it for firewood.
+Be sure to put the fire out when you leave.

 Some backpacking equipment items to consider taking with you (especially if you have little kids along) on a day hike or a quick overnighter (backyards work great for kids) are: